Digital-C-Fiber/openMNGlab/tests/README.md

   * DAPSYS: `./test/testdata/dapsys`(relative to repository root)

 ## Run the tests
-Run the tests with pytest: `pytest -k e2e` (note that you may have to switch into the poetry environment with `poetry shell`)
+Run the tests with pytest: `pytest -v -k e2e` (note that you may have to switch into the poetry environment with `poetry shell`).
+The `-v` flag toggles verbose mode and is useful for this kind of tests, as it will print the name of the file the test is currently working on.

-To only run DAPSYS e2e tests use `pytest -k "e2e and dapsys"`.
+To only run DAPSYS e2e tests use `pytest -v -k "e2e and dapsys"`.